FOH Pre-release Program Quote

 The Foundation of HOPE relies on the support of others like you to help us make a difference.
 Find out how you can get involved by sharing your gift of time or financial support.

-For more information on the HOPE Pre-Release Program, contact: Lizabeth Lepore, director of Pre-Release.
+For more information on the HOPE Pre-Release Program, download the brochure or contact: Lizabeth Lepore, director of Pre-Release.